 - UPDATE 7/25: ‘Cat Found in Merrick’ is Back with Family! >more info at end of this post<

 If this white and black cat is a member of your family, please contact us by email at [edit: contact info removed after owner found].
 We will release her only to her proven owner, so emailing a photo you took of her would be a good way to help show she is your cat.

 She is very affectionate, so she is, or was, part of a loving family that she must miss.

 Check for News – Spread the News

-Sad but Important: If you lose a pet, immediately tell your neighbors, and contact all the public/town animal shelters in a wide area around you.
+Sad, but Important: If you lose a pet, immediately tell your neighbors, & contact all public/town animal shelters in a wide area around you.
 (For ex, I’d contact all L.I. public shelters, starting with close ones.)
 Because of serious overcrowding, many shelters do NOT have a No-Kill policy, so time is very important!
 When we found kitty, one of the first things we did was post “Found Cat” flyers, which include her photo and basic description, in the area.
-These are free ways to spread the news, and check for news – whether it’s online posts, flyers, email, or phone calls – about a lost or found pet.:
+These are free ways to spread the news, and check for news – whether it’s online posts, flyers, email, or phone calls – about a lost or found pet: